-The brands which are on the market for table ordering could ask you to pay in one of multiple ways.
+The brands which are on the market for pub ordering or restaurant ordering could ask you to pay in one of multiple ways.
 It’s difficult to list prices – which are designed to get bigger the bigger you are – but the pricing model has implications for the product, which you should pay attention to.

 Up-front proprietary payment

 E.g. “a one-off payment of £2000”

 The advantage of this type of payment is that you buy software and then you own it.
 Which is nice!

 The obvious disadvantage to this pricing model is that it’s really high risk.
 What if you don’t like it?
 But the bigger disadvantages are less obvious.
 First, these softwares are then bound to a “product cycle” – the development and release of different versions for developers to sell, instead of a single continuously improving version.
 All of the money and the focus of your software brand moves on from the version 1.0 to the 1.1 to the 1.2.
 And eventually, you will find that they stop “supporting” your version – to try to get you to upgrade.
 We’d also associate this kind of billing style with old-school software, which have something called “closed APIs” – that means it’s expensive to buy integrations, where two softwares talk to each other.

 E.g. “£30 a month”

 The advantage of SaaS billing is that it’s really easy for you to switch softwares.
 There’s very little commitment, although they might encourage you to use it for a year with a cheaper annual rate.
 And it’s very easy for you to leave – which in turn, makes the software better as the brands fight harder to retain you.